nathan-gilbert/mlnd-capstone-project/README.md

 are raw plain text or JSON.

 A script to score machine generated summaries via the ROUGE metric needs to be implemented.
 This will be done in Python 3 and included in the project.
-If possible, I will try to use an implementation of the ROUGE metric from the available academic literature.
+There are implmentations of the ROUGE metric available on researcher's pages and Github accounts that are available for free use.

 The _FreqSum_ system needs to be implemented so that is may be used as a baseline system.
 This will be done in Python 3 and included in the project.